 Smart agriculture uses the Internet of Things (IoT) to monitor and manage farm operations.
 Farmers use hardware linked by the internet to keep track of and manage their farms, especially across large areas of land.
 Rapid advances in autonomous equipment including drones, seeders, sprayers and on-farm sensors, all are transformative for how the modern farm operates.

-One Calgary company developing smart agriculture solutions like these is Verge Permaculture, which uses current land data to create optimized paths for specific farming machinery.
+One Calgary company developing smart agriculture solutions like these is Verge Ag, which uses current land data to create optimized paths for specific farming machinery.
 The machines can then follow specific paths guided by GPS and work land on behalf of the farmer.

 Then there’s precision farming, also referred to as precision agriculture.
 Precision farming covers the use of information technology to simply collect data from various farm operations, but also to use that data to prescribe solutions for specific areas of the farm.

 The philosophy is founded on a fact of nature: a single plot of land is never uniform.
 Precision agriculture allows farmers to make strategic, informed decisions on how they can most efficiently use their resources throughout that plot of land to maximize yield, by not treating each section the same.